smultronbusken/skeleton.djs/README.md

-# Base app for discord.js (This README and project is WIP)
+# Skeleton - Base app for discord.js (This README and project is WIP)

 This projects is a made using [discord.js](https://discord.js.org/#/).
 It is used as a base app and includes a couple of handy features

 # Features

 - Easier command creation.
 - Automatic command registering - all command files are registered to the Discord API.
 - Interaction handling - each interaction from Discord gets mapped to the correct command.
+- Write custom command types, interaction handlers, and ```.job.ts``` file registration, to extend the functionality.

 ## Command creation